ANSELME-TIC/ANSELME-TIC/README.md

 ---
 <br>

-You can see below, a general overview of my hard skills :
+You can see below, a general overview of my hard skills and the tools I've already used :

 <br>